Who we are

 SUGIMOTO Yoshio is a Japanese-Australian sociologist based in Melbourne.
 He is currently Professor Emeritus at La Trobe University.

 After graduating from the Faculty of Law, Kyoto University, he worked for the Mainichi Shimbun Newspaper in Tokyo for three years before moving to the United States in 1967.
 Upon obtaining a Ph.D. in sociology at the University of Pittsburgh in 1973, he began teaching in the Department of Sociology at La Trobe University where he was appointed Professor of Sociology and Dean of Social Sciences in 1988.
 In the same year, he was elected to a Fellowship of the Australian Academy of the Humanities.
 He was Foundation Director of the Japanese Studies Centre in Melbourne, established in 1981.
-His book An Introduction to Japanese Society, published by Cambridge University Press, is widely read as an authoritative academic text on Japanese society and will enter its fifth edition later in 2020.
+His book An Introduction to Japanese Society, published by Cambridge University Press, is widely read as an authoritative academic text on Japanese society and entered its fifth edition in 2021.

 In 1999, he founded Trans Pacific Press and directed it for 20 years.
 Retiring in June 2020 at the age of 80, he invited Yuko to head the press and make a fresh start in Tokyo.